zjwang11/IRVSP/README.md

 src_ir2tb_v1.tar.gz : for symmorphic crystals
                       according to the character tables (CRTs) of point-group (PNG) symmetries.

-src_ir2tb_v2.tar.gz : for nonsymmorphic crystals
+src_ir2tb_v2.tar.gz : for all crystals
                       according to the CRTs on the Bilbao Crystallographic Server(BCS).

 # irrep_bcs.a